cameraui/sdk/go/docs/api/sensor.md

 LightControl is a light on/off and brightness control sensor.
 Override SetOn / SetOff \(by embedding LightControl in your own type and shadowing the methods\) to drive your hardware, then call the embedded LightControl's methods to sync the SDK state.

-Plugins that have no hardware\-action use case can leave the methods unoverridden — the base implementation just updates the state.
+Plugins with no hardware\-action use case can leave the methods unoverridden, the base implementation just updates the state.

-For hardware\-pushed updates \(someone manually flipped the switch\), call the embedded LightControl's SetOn / SetOff directly from your event handler — that bypasses any plugin override and only syncs state.
+For hardware\-pushed updates \(someone manually flipped the switch\), call the embedded LightControl's SetOn / SetOff directly from your event handler.
+That bypasses any plugin override and only syncs state.

 	type LightControl struct{ BaseSensor }

 <a name="NewLightControl"></a>
 ### func NewLightControl

-	func NewLightControl(name string) *LightControl
+	func NewLightControl(name string, opts ...SensorOption) *LightControl